akriti-in/akriti-in/README.md

 - 👀 I’m interested in coding and reading
 - 🌱 I’m currently learning kotlin, sql, networking..
 - 💞️ I’m looking to collaborate with cisco company
-- 📫 How to reach me sakriti249@gmail.com
+- 📫 You can reach to me through my mail sakriti249@gmail.com

 <!---
 akriti-in/akriti-in is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.